plexil-bh/plexil_docs/Interfacing/TheApplicationFramework.rst

 them to the appropriate Interface adapters, and enqueues the results for use by the ``PlexilExec``.

+.. _ExecApplication:

 ExecApplication
 ~~~~~~~~~~~~~~~

 The ``ExecApplication`` class implements the essential features
-necessary for a PLEXIL application, and implements a top-level loop,
+necessary for a |PLEXIL| application, and implements a top-level loop,
 including optional multithreaded operations for platforms with
 POSIX-compliant threading facilities (*pthreads*).